Vladimir Nikolaevich Lvov: Public and political figure

 He lived in the estate Krotkovo in the Buguruslan district of the Samara province (previously, the estate belonged to the wife, but she transferred the right to manage it to her husband).
 In 1907, he owned 360 acres of land, in 1912, it was already 4,608 tithes.
 In 1905 he participated in the creation "Union of October 17" in Samara and the Samara province.
 Elected vowel Buguruslanskogo district and the Samara provincial assembly.
 In 1907 – a member of the Samara provincial district council.
 Published in the newspaper "Voice of Samara."

-In 1907 he was elected a member of the III State Duma of the total composition of electors in the Samara province.
+In 1907 he was elected a member of the III State Duma of the total composition of electors in the Samara Governorate.
 In 1907–1910 – a member of the Union faction on October 17, then he was a member of the Russian national faction and a group of independent nationalists.
 Chairman of the commission for the Russian Church, he was also a member of commissions on punishment and religious issues, budget commission.
-He was known in the Duma as the 2nd Lviv (1st Lviv – his elder brother Nikolai).
+He was known in the Duma as the 2nd Lvov (1st Lvov – his elder brother Nikolai).

 In 1912 he was elected a member of the IV State Duma of the total composition of electors in the Samara province.
 He became chairman of the faction of the Center, retained the post of chairman of the commission on the affairs of the Russian Orthodox Church, he was also a member of the commission on religious issues, in Old Believer affairs, in the direction of legislative assumptions, on execution of the state list of incomes and expenses, budget and financial commissions.
 Evolved towards political opposition, in 1915 became a member of the Bureau of the Progressive Bloc.
 Criticized the situation in the management of the Russian Church, was opposed to the influence of Grigori Rasputin on the decision of synodal affairs, advocated the convening of a local council and reform of church government.
 In 1915, the opposition considered his candidacy for the post of chief prosecutor of the Holy Synod.